 Welcome to the Kingston upon Thames Society

-Our next Public Meeting will be on Wednesday 19 March where there will be a talk on the controversial subject of cycling in Kingston.
+Our next Public Meeting will be on Wednesday 16 April where there will be a discussion on the way the Society assesses and responds to planning applications.
 More on the Events page.

 February's Committee Meeting had no significant planning matters to deal with so we spent most of the time looking at our internal affairs.
 More on the News page.

-Our speaker at January's Public Meeting was James Kennedy of Kingstonfirst who told us about the new promotion activities for Kingston's markets.
+Our topic at Febuary's Public Meeting was the New Kingston Quaker Centre.
 More on the Previous Meetings page.

 The Kingston Heritage Open Days 2014 will be on Thursday 11 to Sunday 14 September.
 You can help us by suggesting other buildings that we could include.
 More on the HODs page.